sonambharti/Machine-Learning/DeepLearning/Document/CostFunctions.md

 **Cons:**
 -   Sensitive to outliers (squares large errors) <br>

-**Gradient Descent**: is an algorithm that finds the best fit line for the given training data set.
+Note: **Gradient Descent** is an algorithm that finds the best fit line for the given training data set.

 <li><strong>Mean Absolute Error (MAE)</strong><br>